 Normally a WTSA resolution should not exceed four A4-pages (except Resolutions 1 and 2).

 The "preamble" part of a WTSA resolution should be as concise as possible, summarizing key rationales for justification.
+It is undesirable to repeat the "preamble" part of the relevant PP resolution, it is enough to include reference to this resolution.
 Normally it should not exceed one A4-page.
-While any additional explanation and justification such as a detailed chronicle of events, bibliography, historical activities and achievements could be submitted as background material in a contribution, their inclusion should be avoided in the adopted final WTSA resolution text.
-A separate publication could be produced and referenced by this WTSA resolution if necessary.
+While any additional explanation and justification such as a detailed chronicle of events, bibliography, historical activities and achievements could be submitted as background material in a contribution, their inclusion shall be avoided in the adopted final WTSA resolution text.

 Cross-reference to other ITU resolutions should be kept to the minimum as necessary ("minimum cross-reference principle"), at the same time striking a balance not to insert material copied from other instruments.